Success in the classroom begins with a restful night’s sleep

 - Always put going to bed – and sleep in general – in a positive light.
 For example, parents should say: “You get to go to bed,” instead “You have to go to bed.”
 Reinforce to children that sleep is good for all of us.
-It helps them be a better student, better athlete, better sibling, better friend – and it helps prevent them from becoming ill.
+It helps them be better students, better athletes, better siblings, better friends – and it helps prevent them from becoming ill.

 - Keep it clean.
 Just like adults, children will rest better in a sleep environment with minimal clutter.
 Encourage youngsters to keep their bedrooms tidy.
 Make sure that’s a clear path to avoid any nighttime falls or mishaps.

-- Invest in a high quality, supportive mattress for your child.
+- Invest in high-quality, supportive mattress for your child.
 Allow older children to participate in their sleep health by getting involved in their mattress selection process.
 Use a mattress protector to minimize these allergens and keep the mattress cleaner.

 Rest well & wake up ready to go!